MontagueM/Charm/README.md

 > * Before you go any further, understand that Charm ***IS NOT a datamining tool!!***
 > * While it can access many things in the game files, it's main purpose is focused towards **3D artists, content preservation and learning how the game works**!
 > * Please ***DO NOT*** use this tool to spread leaks and spoilers or anything that may break Bungie's TOS.
 Don't ruin the experience for yourself and others.
 Uncover things the way they were intended!
-> * Seeing this tool used for such acts WILL result in fewer public updates and the removal of certain features (this unfortunately has already happened).
-> * I enjoy maintaining and updating this for others, don't be the one to ruin it.

 ## How do I install and use it?